Scott Munn (football executive)

-Scott Anthony Munn (born 7 February 1974) is an Australian football executive who was most recently the Chief Football Officer of Tottenham Hotspur.
+Scott Anthony Munn (born 1974) is an Australian football executive who was most recently the Chief Football Officer of Tottenham Hotspur.

 Career

 In 2009, Munn was appointed CEO of Australian side Melbourne City, becoming the first person hired by the club.
 While working for them, he helped them sign Australia internationals Daniel Arzani, Tim Cahill and Aaron Mooy and win the 2016 FFA Cup.
 Ten years later, he was appointed CEO of the China branch of City Football Group.
-Subsequently, he was appointed chief football officer of English Premier League side Tottenham Hotspur in 2023.
+Subsequently, he was appointed chief football officer of English Premier League side Tottenham Hotspur in 2023 until his departure in 2025.

 Personal life

-Munn was born on 7 February 1974 in Melbourne, Australia.
-Married with three children, he enjoys cycling as a hobby.
+Munn enjoys cycling as a hobby.